Layona1981/Bioinfo_BMMB_852/HW6/Quality_control.md

 #### Quality Control Analysis of SRA Data

-### Introduction
-This report documents the quality control analysis of sequencing data downloaded from the SRA database.
-The target organism for this analysis is the genome selected for the read simulation assignment.

 ### Data and Publication
 The data corresponds to the sequencing run with SRR number`SRR12345678`:
 Send to: